grishkam/QuickFigures/UserGuide/User Guide.md

  -	**Add Image** submenu allows a user to add a new multidimensional image to the clicked figure.
 Although users can add source images by dragging/dropping files onto the figure, this option provides an alternative.
 The scale, the number of channel panels created, and other properties from the existing source image are used for the new one.
  -	Items in the **Add Labels** submenu create an entire set of labels for the rows, columns or panels of the figure.
  -	The **Recreate All Panels** menu item displays the recreate panels dialog.
 [See sections on recreate panels dialog for details.](#Recreate-All-Panels-Dialog)
- -	The **Images** submenu of the figure Menu contains several menu items that affect how the source images are used to create the image panels.
+ -	The **Images** submenu of the Figure Menu contains several menu items that affect how the source images are used to create the image panels.
 Each of these items go back to the source images (the 'original datasource') to repeat certain processing steps and update the image panels.
      -   **Re-crop** option displays crop dialog windows for the user to change the region of interest and the rotation angle for each of the source images.
 After the user has changed the size of the first images' selected region, the size chosen becomes the starting size for each subsequent dialog.
 That allows the user to apply a consistently sized crop area to every image.
 For users familiar with ImageJ this process is equivalent to opening all the original image files, redrawing the crop areas precisely, using the **Crop** and **Rotate** commands in ImageJ and replacing each image panel in a figure with the newly cropped/rotated version.
 This single option replaces that entire process (along with the scale step).
     -   **Re-Set Scale** option.
 This changes the scale factor applied to each image and updates the image panels.
 For users familiar with ImageJ, this process is equivalent to opening all the original image files, using the **'Scale...'** command in ImageJ repeatedly and replacing every image panel in a figure with the new scaled version.
 This single option replaces that entire process (along with the rotate and crop steps).
     -   **Re-Set pixel density**.
 Functions similarly to the Re-Set scale command.
 Except this option does not alter the apparent size of the image panels.
 Instead, the user is prompted to choose a final pixel density (200 pixels per inch for example).
 Both the scale factor and the panel size are changed such that the final pixel density of each image panel becomes the desired amount.
 Since journals normally require a certain pixel density (either for the overall figure or for image panels) a user should not choose a pixel density much lower or much higher than their requirements.
 QuickFigures uses the same inch definition as Adobe Illustrator (72 points).